Shallou: 2014–present

 Shallou began his career during late 2014, and since then has been vastly noticed by the likes of Billboard, Sirius XM, The Fader, Complex, Spin, Indie Shuffle and Hype Machine.
 Shallou's 2016 singles "Heights" and "Doubt" have also received heavy rotation on multiple streaming platforms.
 In 2017, Shallou released his first cover, "Motion Picture Soundtrack".
 Shallou has released two Spotify Singles, "Begin" and a cover of Francis and the Lights "Friends", which he arranged and recorded with a string quartet at Spotify's offices in New York.
 He also released his debut EP, All Becomes Okay, available on all streaming services, as well as for download directly on Shallou's website, with 100% of its profit going to the Environmental Defense Fund.
 He has toured numerous times in every major US market, as well as a 2018 Europe tour.
 In March 2019, it was announced Shallou would perform at Coachella, Lollapalooza, Life is Beautiful and Outside Lands music festivals.
 Additionally, Shallou has played Red Rocks Amphitheater, Electric Forest, Firefly Music Festival, BUKU Music + Arts Project, amongst others.
 By early 2020 Shallou garnered over 350 million streams with the release of his debut album, Magical Thinking, featuring collaborations from The Knocks as well as vocalists Daya and Ashe.

 On September 15, 2021, Shallou released "Heartaches", co-written by Elderbrook.
-On October 22, 2021, Shallou released the single "High Tide", his second single of 2021.
+Later in 2021, he released the full EP titled "The Long Way Home".
+On October 27th, 2023, Boston released his most recent album to date, "In Touch", on the eve of his wedding day.

 Associated acts

-Shallou performs live trio, touring with many similar artists such as Petit Biscuit, Honne, Roosevelt, Basecamp, El Ten Eleven, and Big Gigantic.
+Shallou often performs with a live trio, touring with many similar artists such as Petit Biscuit, Honne, Roosevelt, Basecamp, El Ten Eleven, and Big Gigantic.